 Translated by David Bradby

 Directed by Max Truax

 September 4 – October 11, 2008

-Trap Door Theatre proudly presents the world premiere of the English translation of No Darkness Round My Stone by French Playwright Fabrice Melquiot.
+Trap Door Theatre proudly presented the world premiere of the English translation of No Darkness Round My Stone by French playwright Fabrice Melquiot.
 A poet in spirit and practice, Melquiot’s work is marked by noted lyricism and unpretentious accessibility.
-In No Darkness Round my Stone, Melquiot gives us a comedic and empathetic look at the everyday life of grave robbers.
+In No Darkness Round My Stone, Melquiot gives us a comedic and empathetic look at the everyday life of grave robbers.
 Mixing hyper-realism with surrealism, and banality with complexity, No Darkness Round My Stone examines the human desire to be different from what we are and the remarkable buoyancy of hope.

 No Darkness Around My Stone is a spellbinding, poignant, chilling and profound mix of existential destitution and sweet tenderness.
 Do not miss this unique opportunity to experience a challenging, chilling, peculiar and incomparably haunting production.

 No Darkness Round My Stone is a theatrical triumph of the first order.